niccikaufman/band-page/README.md

 ## Description

-_A simple webpage for a fake band._
+_A simple webpage for a band I like._

 ## Setup/Installation Requirements